[HISTORY: Adopted by the Town Board of the Town of Perinton 2-14-2018 by L.L. No. 2-2018. Amendments noted where applicable.]

 Duly appointed inspectors of the Town of Perinton are hereby authorized to make inspections and reinspections of all electrical installations heretofore and hereafter described and to approve or disapprove the same.

-It shall be a violation of this chapter for any person, firm or corporation to install or cause to be installed or to alter or repair electrical wiring for light, heat or power referred to in § 108-2 of this chapter in or on properties in the Town of Perinton until an inspection has been requested with the Code Enforcement and Development Department.
-It shall be a violation of this chapter for a person or firm or corporation to connect or cause to be connected electrical wiring in or on properties for light, heat or power referred to in § 108-2 of this chapter to any source of electrical energy supply prior to an inspection and approval by the Code Enforcement and Development Department.
+It shall be a violation of this chapter for any person, firm or corporation to install or cause to be installed or to alter or repair electrical wiring for light, heat or power referred to in § 108-2 of this chapter in or on properties in the Town of Perinton until an inspection has been requested with the Building and Codes Department.
+It shall be a violation of this chapter for a person or firm or corporation to connect or cause to be connected electrical wiring in or on properties for light, heat or power referred to in § 108-2 of this chapter to any source of electrical energy supply prior to an inspection and approval by the Building and Codes Department.

 Any person, firm or corporation who shall violate any of the provisions of this chapter or any rule or regulation made pursuant thereto shall be guilty of a violation and shall be punishable pursuant to Chapter 115, Enforcement Procedures.
 Each day of such violation shall constitute a separate offense and be subject to separate punishment thereof.